gracegalos2016/tech-interviews/README.md

 # Technical Roles

-> Some links that have proved useful for preparing interviews :)

-Feel free to contribute!
+> Some links that have proved useful :) Feel free to contribute!

 ### Interview preparation